phaserjs/phaser/README.md

 Phaser is developed in JavaScript.
 We've made no assumptions about how you like to code your games, and were careful not to impose any form of class / inheritance / structure upon you.
 So you won't find it split into require modules or pull in 3rd party npm packages for example.
 That doesn't mean you can't, it just means we don't force you to do so.
 If you're a requireJS user you'll find a new template in the `resources\Project Templates` folder just for you.

 If you code with [TypeScript](http://www.typescriptlang.org/) you'll find a comprehensive definitions file inside the `build` folder and tutorials on getting started.
+This definitions file is for TypeScript 1.0+.
+If you are using an earlier version of TypeScript (i.e. 0.9.5) you will need to include the WebGL definitions into your project first.
+This file isn't included with Phaser.

 <a name="build-files"></a>
 ### Build Files and Custom Builds